-- Add the dark chocolate previously cut into pieces, then mix with a hand blender
+- Add the dark chocolate previously cut into pieces, then blend with a hand blender.

-- Put the preparation in a rectangular dish, film it in contact with the cream and let it cool down (10 min at room temperature, then 2h in the fridge).
+- Put the preparation in a rectangular dish, film in contact with the cream and leave to cool (10 min at room temperature, then 2h in the fridge).

-- Place the preparation in a round piping bag.
+- Put the preparation in a round piping bag.

 - Wash and peel the pears, then plunge them halfway into the syrup.

-- Leave to cook over low heat (the syrup must be simmering) for about 20 minutes, covered.
+- Let cook on low heat (the syrup must be simmering) about 20 min covered.

-Note: Pears are cooked when the tip of the knife fits easily and evenly into the knife while maintaining a firm consistency.
+Note: Pears are cooked when the tip of the knife easily and evenly enters the pears while maintaining a firm consistency.

-- Remove the cooked pears and allow to cool.
+- Remove the cooked pears and leave to cool.

-- Remove the herbs and leave the syrup on the heat until a very thick syrup is obtained, keep it.
+- Remove the herbs and leave the syrup on the fire until you get a very thick syrup, keep it

-- Cut the pears in half and remove the seeds with a spoon and leave in a cool place until the time of dressing.
+- Cut the pears in half and remove the seeds with a spoon and leave in a cool place until ready to serve.

 - Preheat the oven to 170°.

-- In a mixer, mix the sifted icing sugar, egg white and juice of half a lemon and whisk at high speed for 7
+- In a mixer, mix the sifted icing sugar, the egg white and the juice of half a lemon and whisk at high speed for 7 minutes.

 - Add the fennel seeds

-- Oil a sheet of parchment paper evenly with a brush.
+- Oil a sheet of baking paper evenly with a brush.
 Place the sheet on a baking sheet.